 Waard Verzekeringen B.V.
-(Waard Verzekeringen), a sister company and as of year-end 2022 a 100% subsidiary of Waard Leven N.V., charges Waard Schade for servicing its policies under the Authorised agent agreement.
+(Waard Verzekeringen), a 100% subsidiary of Waard Leven N.V., charges Waard Schade for servicing its policies under the Authorised agent agreement.

 Waard Verzekeringen is the centralised employer and service provider of the Waard Group companies.